getify/foi-lang/README.md

 ### Boolean Logic

 The `true` and `false` boolean values are used primarily for decision making.
-As such, non-negated, boolean-returning operators, aka logical operators, begin with the `?` character.
+Accordingly, non-negated, boolean-returning operators, aka logical operators, begin with the `?` character (to signal asking a question to make a decision).

-To combine two or more boolean values with logical *AND* (`?and`):
+To combine two or more boolean values with logical-AND (`?and`):

 ```java
 def isValid: true;